ovaleanu/kubernetes/docs/k8s_kubevirt.md

 KubeVirt can be installed using the KubeVirt operator, which manages the lifecycle of all the KubeVirt core components.
 More details on KubeVirt [page](https://kubevirt.io/).

-For my demo I will use a mainstream Kubernetes cluster with Contrail
+For my demo I will use a mainstream Kubernetes cluster with Contrail Networking

 ```
 $ kubectl get nodes -o wide